 "My practice area, communications and information technology, is focused on businesses regulated by the U.S. Federal Communications Commission (FCC), which includes many more businesses than one might guess."

-How do specialisms and different areas of work overlap?
+How do specialties and different areas of work overlap?

 What challenges come with the practice?

 AG: Sometimes it is difficult to keep up with political and legal developments that impact our practice these days!
 But this also makes working in international trade constantly challenging and interesting.